raspibolt/raspibolt/zeus.md

    $ sudo cat /var/lib/tor/hidden_service_lnd_rest/hostname
    > abcdefg..............xyz.onion
    ```

+* Save the onion address in a safe place (e.g., password manager)

 #### Check if Go is installed

 * Check if you have already installed Go